Mobile data offloading: Alternatives

 Wi-Fi and femtocell technologies are the primary offload technologies used by the industry.
 In addition, WiMax and terrestrial networks (LAN) are also candidates for offloading of 3G mobile data.
 Femtocells use standard cellular radio technologies, thus any mobile device is capable of participating in the data offloading process, though some modification is needed to accommodate the different backhaul connection.
 On the other hand, cellular radio technologies are founded on the ability to do network planning within licensed spectrum.
 Hence, it may turn out to be difficult, both technically and business wise, to mass deploy femtocell access points.
 Self-Organizing Network (SON) is an emerging technology for tackling unplanned femtocell deployment (among other applications).
 Wi-Fi technology is different radio technology than cellular, but most Internet capable mobile devices now come with Wi-Fi capability.
 There are already millions of installed Wi-Fi networks mainly in congested areas such as airports, hotels and city centers and the number is growing rapidly.
-Wi-Fi networks are very fragmented but recently there have been efforts to consolidate them.
+Wi-Fi networks are fragmented but recently there have been efforts to consolidate them.
 The consolidation of Wi-Fi networks is proceeding both through a community approach, Fon as the prime example, and by the consolidation of Wi-Fi network operators.